 6. Can Dogs Be Allergic to Hot Dogs?

-Yes, dogs can develop allergies to specific proteins in hot dogs.
-Signs of food allergies may include itching, rashes, or gastrointestinal distress.
-If your dog exhibits any of these symptoms after consuming hot dogs, consult your vet to identify the allergen and adjust their diet accordingly.
+Yes, dogs can be allergic to hot dogs.
+Signs include itching, rashes, or stomach problems.
+If your dog shows these signs after eating hot dogs, see your vet to find out what’s wrong and change their diet.

 7. Is It Safe to Share Hot Dog Buns with Dogs?